awsdocs/aws-kms-developer-guide/doc_source/deleting-keys.md

 You can schedule and cancel key deletion in the AWS Management Console\.

 **Note**
 AWS KMS recently introduced a new console that makes it easier for you to organize and manage your KMS resources\.
 We encourage you to try it at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.
+Please share your feedback by choosing **Feedback** in either console or in the lower\-right corner of this page\.
 The original console will remain available for a brief period to give you time to familiarize yourself with the new one\.
-To use the original console, choose **Encryption Keys** in the IAM console or go to [https://console\.aws\.amazon\.com/iam/home\#encryptionKeys](https://console.aws.amazon.com/iam/home#encryptionKeys)\.
-Please share your feedback by choosing **Feedback** in either console or in the lower\-right corner of this page\.
+To use the original console, go to [https://console\.aws\.amazon\.com/iam/home\#encryptionKeys](https://console.aws.amazon.com/iam/home#encryptionKeys)\.

 #### To schedule and cancel key deletion \(new console\)<a name="delete-keys-kms-console"></a>